ut-issl/s2e-documents/Specifications/Dynamics/Spec_RelativeOrbit.md

 1. `InitializeState`

    1. overview
-        + The `InitializeState` function initialize the orbit of the satellite.
+        + The `InitializeState` function initializes the orbit of the satellite.

    2. inputs and outputs
         + input